Metadata exporter tool

 - Wait for an existing output file to be deleted or not.

 Options 2 and 3 are exclusive of one another.
 If the configuration is not set to automatically overwrite the output file the user will be prompted to overwrite or cancel.
 If the configuration is set to wait the user will be shown a dialog with the option to cancel.

 To configure the metadata exporter tool

 - Download and unzip the Export Metadata tool on the computer that requires to export the metadata information (see bottom of page for downloads).
 The MetadataExporter.zip file contains a number of files including the following two necessary files:

 - ExportMetadata.dll – The plug-in file that allows the exporting of metadata.

-- ExportMetadataConfig.xml – The file which contains the configuration for the export.
+- ExportMetadataConfig.xml – The file which contains a sample configuration for the plug-in.

 - Copy both files to where the FDA was installed.
 This is typically in Microsoft Windows C:\Program Files (x86)\FileHold\FDA\

 - In the same folder location, locate the FDA.exe.config file and open it for editing in Notepad or similar application.

 <plugIn>C:\Program Files (x86)\FileHold\FDA\ExportMetadata.dll</plugIn>

 - Enter the <PlugInName> tag to include the name you want to see on the Send to menu.

 - Configure the following values between the <TemplateFile> tags: